Brow Lift Surgery

 - Endoscopic brow lift: The technique is performed through a small tube with a camera that allows the surgeon to use a smaller incision line.
 Typically, the incision is located either within the wrinkles of the forehead or behind the hairline.
 This method is usually chosen when there is not a lot of excess skin to remove, as this is more difficult to accomplish with the smaller incisions.
 Endoscopic brow lifts are one of the more popular techniques used today because they are associated with a shorter recovery period, less post-surgery discomfort, and less visible scarring than traditional open brow lifts.
 Endoscopic brow lift variations include permanent sutures that are used to suspend the muscles and tissues in a higher position of the brow.

-Surgical techniques can be tailored to address specific concerns, including lifting sagging brows, shortening the forehead, or correcting folds and small wrinkles on the forehead and at the corners of the eyes.
+Surgical techniques can be tailored to address specific concerns, including lifting sagging brows or correcting folds and wrinkles on the forehead.
+The best technique will depend on each patient’s characteristics and desired result.

 Recovery time